 The fixed interest rate also means the monthly payment amount is fixed, making this a popular type of mortgage for those who want to plan ahead to ensure that their mortgage payment will fit their budget.

-FRMs protect buyers from rising interest rates; no matter what happens with the market, they can rest assured their rate will stay the same.
+FRMs protect buyers from rising interest rates; no matter what happens with the market, they can rest assured their rates will stay the same.

 On the other hand, FRMs can preclude borrowers from benefiting when interest rates drop—which leads us to another popular type of mortgage.